 Ibiza house prices keep growing.
 The cost of buying and renting a property will continue to rise also next year.

-Several studies point to the island as one of the most expensive areas for buying and renting holiday homes due to their high demand, this causes residents to be left out from the primary home market, leading to a continuous increase in prices.
+Several studies point to the island as one of the most expensive areas for buying and renting holiday homes due to their high demand, this causes residents to be left out of the primary housing market, leading to a continuous increase in prices.

-Spending the whole summer on the Spanish coast, especially when renting or thinking of buying a holiday house, it becomes much more expensive than last year.
-But not the whole Spanish coast is facing the same problem, as the prices in Ibiza have nothing to do with, for example, the ones in Costa Cálida (Murcia).
+Spending the whole summer on the Spanish coast, especially when renting or thinking of buying a holiday house, has become much more expensive than last year.
+The whole Spanish coast is facing the same problem, not as much as the prices in Ibiza, the ones in Costa Cálidasuch as Murcia.

-According to the report Housing in Costa 2017 published by TecniTasa, Ibiza is the most expensive place in Spain if you want to rent a home in front of the beach.
+According to the report Housing in Costa 2017 published by TecniTasa, Ibiza is the most expensive place in Spain if you want to rent a home in front of the beach location.

-And if you want to buy?
+And if you want to buy it?
 Be prepared for some crazy prices.
 Especially on the promenade of Vila, with reference to Joan Carles I Avenue, which has become one of the most exclusive areas in the country, where the square meter is sold for about 7,000 euros.

-Concerning the prices of one-bedroom beachfront properties, Talamanca is one of the locations with the highest prices in Spain, with average values that stand around 15,000 euros per square meter, according to Tinsa .
+Another example of prices is for one-bedroom beachfront property in Talamanca, another one of the locations with the highest prices in Spain, with average values that stand around 15,000 euros per square meter, according to Tinsa.

-The property market in the Pitiusas is in “a clear recovery”, declares the property valuation company, which has detected what is already obvious among the residents, because it has become one of the main issues on the island: the houses that should be available in the primary home market pass to the second or convert as holiday homes when they are free.
+The property market in the Pitiusas is in “a clear recovery”, which for a long time already has been obvious to the residents, it has become one of the main issues on the island.
+The houses that should be available in the primary home market pass to the second or convert as holiday homes when they are free.
 This is causing a shortage and the rise of prices for residential houses, a tendency that will continue next year too.

 The Investment of Buying to Rent

-The rent of beach houses follow the same level of recovery that the sale of holiday homes, which means that they are becoming more expensive.
+The rent on beach houses follows the same level of recovery of that the sale of holiday homes, which means that they are becoming more expensive.